-- 1. Maintaining a 2.5 GPA or better for undergraduate students or 3.0 for graduate/doctoral students. - 2.
+- 1. Maintaining a 2.5 GPA. - 2.
 Completing a minimum of 24 credit hours as an undergraduate student and 18 hours as a graduate/doctoral student for the academic year (Fall and Spring combined.)

 Failure to meet ANY of the above standards will result in a student being placed on either financial aid probation or suspension.
 There is no probation allowance for the Tuition Equalization Grant and the Texas Grant programs.